 Nearly 1000 years before the first pyramids were raised in Egypt, a city called Huaricanga was founded in the fertile Fortaleza Valley on the north central coast of Peru.
 This city was the first settlement by the Norte Chico, a civilization that flourished for 1300 years.
 For a millennia the Norte Chico expanded into the nearby Pativilca and Supe valleys, developed trading routes and extensive fishing operations, and grew cotton to spin into textiles and fishing nets.

 The Norte Chico are remarkable among ancient civilizations for their almost total lack of artistic production.
-As a culture, they never developed ceremic technology, one of the most common mediums to express ancient creativity.
+As a culture, they never developed ceramic technology, one of the most common mediums to express ancient creativity.
 So why are we talking about the Norte Chico on a website about art history?
-Because this culture with no art, no written language, and no warfare created the some of the oldest pyramids in the world.
+Because this culture with no art, no written language, and no warfare created some of the oldest pyramids in the world.

 Around 1800 BCE, the irrigation-based economy of the Norte Chico became difficult to support, and new civilizations began rising to prominence to the north and south of the Norte Chico’s river valleys.
 This most ancient of American civilizations didn't so much collapse as slowly dissolve, leaving arid valleys, ringed by mountains and dotted with pyramids.